MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOGeoStorageQuota.md

 ```Powershell
 Get-SPOGeoStorageQuota -AllLocations
 ```
-Get the storage size quota of all locations
+Get the storage size quota of all locations.

 ### -----------------------EXAMPLE 2-----------------------------
 ```Powershell
 Get-SPOGeoStorageQuota
 ```
-Get the storage size quota of the current location
+Get the storage size quota of the current location.

 ## PARAMETERS